 In 2010, Phil finished his Master's degree in an anthropology from the University of Texas at Arlington (UTA).
 Bill is a real-life CSI for the City of Bedford, Texas.

-  Derek Main is a Ph.D candidate in Geology at UTA.
-Derek is incorporating material found at the dig site into his Ph.D.
-UTA's student newspaper, the Shorthorn, covered the Phil and Bill's find and has a follow-up story.
+Derek Main was a Ph.D candidate in Geology at UTA.
+Derek was incorporating material found at the dig site into his Ph.D.
+UTA's College of Science magazine featured the site in 2010.

 The Arlington Archosaur Site was dubbed because several other types of reptiles besides the hadrosaur have been discovered.
 There is also abundant carbonized wood.
-The site is still active in 2011.
+The site is inactive.
 The site is not open to collectors.

 Ovilla Mosasaur Dig 2007

 Part of a Mosasaur was found in a creek near Ovilla, Texas.
 After removal from the ground, the mosasaur bones were were donated to the Museum of Science and Nature, Dallas, Texas where Anthony Fiorillo will study the fossil.

 A city worker discovered bones while digging a trench for a water line.
 The FBI was contacted as well as a group form Abilene.
 Word got out.
 Some of the bones initially uncovered were stolen.
 The Bangs Police Department subsequently became protectorates for the paleontological community.
 The Grace Museum in Abilene will house the mammoth.

 If you want to join the Fossil Bureau of Investigation (FBI) contact Rocky Manning.